 I listed my house with a real estate agent in my area because we want to buy a small house in town.
 At first, I was excited because there was a lot of activity, but now it seems like everything just died.

 Last week I called my agent because we are getting toward the end of the six-month listing.
-When I mentioned that I might go in a different direction, he told me to renew my listing and lower my price.
+When I mentioned that I might go in a different direction, he asked me to renew my listing and lower my price.

 I understand his feelings, but I don’t want to spend another six months with this agent if nothing is happening.
 I also don’t want to drop my price because I think the right buyer will come along.

 What should I do?
 Should I jump ship and go to another agent?
 Should I lower my price?
+How can I find more buyers?

 Frustrated in Ft Worth

-Your agent obviously hit a nerve so let’s see what we can do to help you make a good decision.
+Your agent obviously hit a nerve, so let’s see what we can do to help you make a good decision.
 I’m going to take your questions in reverse if that’s alright.
 Is that OK? (long pause).
 Excellent.
 Let’s get started.

 You are looking for a buyer.
 It seems like a fairly simple thing, but let’s not confuse simple with easy.